krisxoofoo/Pagemap-ImageWall-Retina/README.md

 - Customize the function and design

 You are NOT allowed to:
-- Delete the link to getpagemap.com in the footer
 - Claim the script as your own
 - Sale parts of the script